We are Seafood Harvesters of America.

 photo credit: NYT

-Chris Brown has fished out of Point Judith, Rhode Island for nearly forty years.
-He is president of the Rhode Island Commercial Fishermen’s Association, advises the New England Fishery Management Council, and serves on the executive board of the Northeast Seafood Coalition.
+Chris Brown has fished out of Point Judith, Rhode Island for nearly fifty years.
+He is president of the Rhode Island Commercial Fishermen’s Association and the Commercial Fisheries Center of Rhode Island, and serves on the board of the Maine Center for Coastal Fisheries.

 Matt Alward started fishing as a crew member almost three decades ago and has been running his own boat since 2004.
 Based out of Homer, Alaska Matt raised his family on the back deck of his seiner fishing for salmon, herring, and halibut.
 He has been very engaged in fishery policy; he is currently the president of United Fishermen of Alaska as well as serving on the boards of numerous commercial fishing advocacy organizations.
 Matt also owns a marine trades business building and repairing purse seines and is engaged in the shoreside section of the industry as well.